 PC 160 JT benchtop jointer from porter-cable has a two knife cutter head, a table that’s a little over 6 inches wide by about 30 inches long, and a fence that’s 4 and a quarter inches tall by about 20 inches long.
 The variable speed cutter head ranges from 6,000 RPMs up to 11,000 RPMs.

-The depth of cut goes up to an 8 of an inch.
+The depth of cut goes up to 8 of an inch.
 It has a cutter head lock to help with installing new blades, a 2.5-inch dust collection port.
 The maximum board width that can be cut is 6 inches and the maximum length of a board you can cut is debatable.
 You can build some infeed and outfeed extension table sport to help you joint boards that are a little bit longer.

 Porter-Cable PC160JT Jointer Review

-In the box, you get the jointer, all the components you need to set up the fence, and a couple of push grips.
+In the box, you get the benchtop jointer, all the components you need to set up the fence, and a couple of push grips.
 The push grips that came with the joints are actually not that bad.
 Set up was not too bad.

 The first thing you’re gonna want to do is clean all of the oil off of it with some mineral spirits.
 The cutter head guard was already installed but you need to install the cutter headlock, the dust port, and the fence.